 How to Become an Actor

-Although some people succeed in acting without getting a formal education, most actors acquire some formal training through an acting conservatory or a university drama or theater arts program.
+Although some people succeed in acting without getting a formal education, most actors acquire some formal preparation through a theater company’s acting conservatory or a university drama or theater arts program.
 Students can take college classes in drama or filmmaking to prepare for a career as an actor.
 Classes in dance or music may help as well.

 Speaking skills.
-Actors, particularly stage actors, must be able to say their lines clearly, project their voice, and pronounce words so that the audience understands them.
+Actors—particularly stage actors—must be able to say their lines clearly, project their voice, and pronounce words so that audiences understand them.